pycom/pycom-documentation/content/pymesh/lib-cli.md

 (state 0=Disable, 1=Enable, 2=Display [Default Display])<
 Border Router state:  [(net='2001:cafe:cafe:cafe::/64', preference=0)]
 ```
-This enables/disables and shows the state of the current node as Border Router.
+This enables/disables the Border Router functionality of the current node.
+It also shows the state of the current node as Border Router.

 ```
 >brs